Preschool Curriculum & Activities

 - Play provides the foundation for academic or “school” learning.
 It is the preparation children need before they learn highly abstract symbols such as letters (which are symbols for sounds) and numbers (which are symbols for number concepts).
 Play enables us to achieve the key goals of our early childhood curriculum.
 Play is the work of young children.

 The most important goal of our early childhood curriculum is to help children become enthusiastic learners.
 This means encouraging children to be active and creative explorers who are not afraid to try out their ideas and to think their own thoughts.
 Our goal is to help children become independent, self-confident, inquisitive learners.
 We’re teaching them how to learn, not just in preschool, but all through their lives.
 We’re giving good habits and attitudes, particularly a positive sense of themselves, which will make a difference throughout their lives.

-Our curriculum identifies goals in all areas of development,
+Our curriculum sets goals in the following areas of development:

 - Social: To help children feel comfortable in school, trust their new environment, make friends, and feel they are a part of the group.